faizilham/msc-thesis/main/ch6_collection_extension.typ

   )
 $

-As we mentioned earlier, the Instantiate function now also takes the utilization statuses of each arguments $(v_1, .., v_n)$ and also returns the combined unification environment $Gamma'$.
+As we mentioned earlier, the Instantiate function now also takes the utilization status of each argument $(v_1, .., v_n)$ and also returns the combined unification environment $Gamma'$.

 $
   "Instantiate"((u_1 t_1, .., u_n t_n) -> u_ret t_ret andef PiEf union phiEf, (alpha_1, ..., alpha_n), (v_1, ., v_n)) =\